Canada Monograph Updates 2026: Primary & Secondary Sunscreens, Acne Products, and What Companies Need to Know

 Recent updates to the sunscreen monographs aim to clarify regulatory expectations and reflect current scientific assessments.
 While the overall structure of the monographs remains familiar, companies should pay close attention to:

-• SPF testing documentation,
+• SPF and broad spectrum testing standards,

 Products already on the market may require reassessment to confirm continued alignment with the revised monograph criteria.